Tarzan, the Ape Man (1981 film): Box office

-Despite the negative reviews it received, the film was a success at the box office.
-It opened in 950 theatres in the United States, except New York, and was the highest-grossing film of the weekend with a gross of $6,700,809.
-It went on to gross US$36,565,280 in the United States and Canada.
+Despite its negative reviews, the film was a success at the box office.
+During its opening weekend, it was the highest-grossing film in the U.S. with receipts of $6,700,809.
+It grossed a total of $36,565,280 in the United States and Canada.

 Awards and nominations

-DVD
+Home media

 Tarzan, the Ape Man was released to DVD by Warner Home Video on June 8, 2004, as a Region 1 widescreen DVD.

 In popular media

 The Japanese manga series JoJo's Bizarre Adventure references this movie in chapter 265, the final chapter of the manga's third part, Stardust Crusaders.
-Jōtarō Kūjō tests his grandfather Joseph Joestar with trivia questions, including "Who's the female lead in the 1981 film, Tarzan, the Ape Man?", which Joseph correctly answers with "Bo Derek".
+Jotaro Kujo tests his grandfather Joseph Joestar with trivia questions, including "Who's the female lead in the 1981 film, Tarzan, the Ape Man?", which Joseph correctly answers with "Bo Derek".
 This scene is also featured in the last episode of the second season of the manga's 2012 anime adaptation.

-Follow up
+The song "Frustration" by British synth pop duo Soft Cell from the 1981 album Non-Stop Erotic Cabaret makes a reference to the movie in its lyrics ("Meet Bo Derek and be her Tarzan").

+Cancelled sequel

 Gary Goddard said he was going to write more films for the Dereks including one called Pirate Annie.
 However, financing for Annie was withdrawn when the studio, CBS, read the script and were unhappy with what they considered too small a role for Bo Derek.